Gerrit Cole: 2025

 Again during spring training, Cole began experiencing discomfort in his pitching elbow, allowing 6 runs in two innings during a spring training outing.
 After getting MRI scans, Cole announced via his Instagram that he would undergo Tommy John surgery after being recommended the procedure by medical personnel.
 As a result, he missed the entire 2025 season.

+2026

+Cole began the 2026 year on the injured list to continue recovering from Tommy John surgery he had the previous year.
+On April 17, Cole was optioned to Double-A Somerset for a rehab assignment.
+On April 22, his rehab assignment was adjusted to the High-A Hudson Valley Renegades.
+Cole made his major league season debut on May 22 against the Tampa Bay Rays, throwing six scoreless innings in his first appearance for the Yankees since the 2024 World Series.
+The following week, Cole struck out ten hitters in 6⅔ innings against the Kansas City Royals in his second start for the season, again not allowing any runs.
+On September 1 at Angel Stadium, in a 7–3 win over the Los Angeles Angels, Cole earned his 161st career Major League victory, tying Mike Moore for the most ever by a pitcher who was drafted first overall.

 Pitching style

 Cole is a power pitcher who features a four-seam and two-seam fastball that he regularly throws around 97 mph, but have been clocked as high as 102 mph in college.
 He also throws a slider, knuckle curve, changeup, and as of 2022, has reintroduced his cutter which is a pitch he has not thrown since college.
 Between 2017 and 2018, due to his increased spin rate and a more complete arm deceleration and follow-through, his fastball got a lower WHIP, and used his sinker less often, no longer "pitching to contact".
 He throws from a low three-quarters position.
 In the first round of 2019 ALDS, his strikeout pitches were high fastballs, sliders and knuckle curveballs which curve down and away from right-handed batters.